 Setsuzo Tanaka's answer to pests and pesticides is somewhat radical.
 To avoid both at once, he engineered a breed of Gros Michel bananas for cold resistance, and began growing them at extreme temperatures.
-D&T Farm plants its seedlings in very chilly conditions, minus 76 degrees Fahrenheit, then thaws and replants them at warmer temperatures.
-The temperature-shifted bananas grow from seedlings to fruit in about nine months, and an interesting side effect of the process is a thinner banana peel.
+D&T Farm plants its crop in very chilly conditions, minus 76 degrees Fahrenheit, then thaws and replants them at warmer temperatures.
+The temperature-shifted bananas fruit in about nine months, and an interesting side effect of the process is a thinner banana peel.
 Without any pesticides, the peel is edible, from a practical standpoint.

 If eating banana peels is your thing, the Mongee banana would be a major improvement from the typical bitter, fibrous banana covering.
 Mongee peels have a lettuce-like texture, according to D&T Farm's Tetsuya Tanaka.
 Although Tanaka said in an email that he didn't personally enjoy the peel's taste, he said Mongee peels are mellow compared with an ordinary banana's covering.
 Japanese journalist P.K.
 Sanjun tried the peel all by itself and said "it was bitter, but not inedible," SoraNews24 reported.
 The fruit itself had a different flavor, too, Sanjun said.
 It was more tropical and pineapple-y than a typical banana.
 He approved.